onsonr/nebula/docs/pages/frameworks/react.md

 ### Transform ES Modules

 ES Modules are a [well-supported browser standard](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/).
-This is how Shoelace is distributed, but most React apps expect CommonJS.
+This is how Nebula is distributed, but most React apps expect CommonJS.
 As a result, you'll probably run into the following error.

 ```
 Error: Unable to import outside of a module
 ```

-To fix this, add the following to your `package.json` which tells the transpiler to process Shoelace modules.
+To fix this, add the following to your `package.json` which tells the transpiler to process Nebula modules.

 ```js
 {